polkadot-developers/knowledgebase/current/runtime/fees.md

 counted as once a value is accessed it is cached and accessing it again does not result in a database operation.

-Multiple reads of the same value count as one read.Multiple writes of the same value are only counted as one write.
+Multiple reads of the same value count as one read.
+Multiple writes of the same value are only counted as one write.
 Multiple reads of the same value followed by a write to that value count as one read and one write.
 A write followed by a read does only count as a write.